rhizoome/midiometry/README.md

 ### Issues

-Please open an issue on this repository if something isn't working.
+Please open an issue on this repository if something isn't working, and I'll do my best to respond and work on it.